djeetee/HackerRank-30-days-of-code/README.md

 Yes, I can code.

-The basic stuff.
+Not just the basic stuff,

-And a lot more.
+but a lot more.